A proposal for the origin of the anomalous magnetic moment: The Electromagnetic Dynamical Bridge

+Solving these equations for $a$ and $\epsilon$, we get the final form of metric $\hat e_{\mu\nu}$ which maps the solutions of the Born-Infeld theory in the $ \hat{e}_{\mu\nu} $ curved space into solutions of the Maxwell theory in Minkowski flat space.
+Although this is a very general result we will consider here only the case in which the topological invariant $ G $ vanishes.
+We postpone the analysis of the general case for another place.
+This regime corresponds to an electric field orthogonal to the magnetic field in the Maxwell theory (which includes plane waves).
+From this assumption, the second equation of\ (\ref{eqs_din_eq}) is identically satisfied.
+Therefore, one of the metric coefficients remains undetermined and, for simplicity, we fix $a=1$.
+The other one is determined by equation (\ref{eqs_din_eq}) and is given by the roots of a third order polynomial.
+There are 3 possibilities for the values of $\epsilon:$

+We note that $\epsilon_0$ can be neglected, once in this case the determinant of the matrix relating the fields in Eq.\ (\ref{transf_campos}) vanishes.

+Consider the regime in which the electromagnetic field is very low in comparison to the critical field, i.e., $F\ll\beta^{2}$.
+In this case, if we perform a power series expansion in terms of $F/2\beta^2$ for the remaining allowed solutions, we see that the series does not converge for $\epsilon_+$.
+Therefore, only $\epsilon_-$ is an acceptable solution in this regime and the electromagnetic metric, in first order of $F/2\beta^{2}$, reduces to the form

+From now on, we shall examine only this regime for the metric.
+Remark that it is possible to interpret the presence of the electromagnetic metric as a small deviation from the flat space-time generated by the electromagnetic field.
+From the dynamical bridge between the equivalent representations it follows that we can describe pure electromagnetic phenomenon either in terms of Maxwell theory in flat Minkowski space-time or as Born-Infeld dynamics in the electromagnetic curved geometry.

-Henceforth we will call MM-representation when one chooses to describe electromagnetic effects in the standard Maxwell linear theory in the flat Minkowski space-time.
-On the other hand, when one chooses to take the dynamical bridge approach and describe the same effects in the Born-Infeld non-linear theory in a curved space-time driven by the metric $\hat{q}^{\mu\nu}$ it will be called the $\hat Q$-representation.
+Henceforth we denote Maxwell-Minkowski or MM-representation the case where one chooses to describe electromagnetic processes in the linear Maxwell theory in the flat Minkowski space-time.
+On the other hand, when one applies the dynamical bridge approach and describes the same processes in the nonlinear Born-Infeld theory in a curved space-time driven by the metric $\hat{e}_{\mu\nu}$, it will be denoted electromagnetic metric or for short, the $\hat E-$ representation.
 Let us emphasize that these representations describe one and the same dynamics.